Skip to main content

 .collect(Collectors.partitioningBy(p -> p.salary() >= 5000));

-System.out.println("High salary: " + partitioned.get(true).stream()
+System.out.println("High earners: " + partitioned.get(true).stream()

 .map(Person::name).collect(Collectors.joining(", ")));

-// High salary: Alice, Bob, Charlie
+// High earners: Alice, Bob, Charlie

 List<Integer> nums = IntStream.rangeClosed(2, 20).boxed().toList();